ver228/tierpsy-tracker/docs/INSTALLATION.md

 ```bash
 pip install opencv-python-headless
 ```
-- In Windows, the default anaconda channel does not a valid `ffmpeg` version.
-Activate the tierpsy enviroment and use the anaconda channel instead.
+- In Windows, the default anaconda channel does not have a valid `ffmpeg` version.
+Activate the tierpsy enviroment and use the conda-forge channel instead as:
 ```bash
 conda install -c conda-forge ffmpeg
 ```